International Motors: Engines (1986–present)

 For 2007 emissions compliance, International launched the "MaxxForce" branding for its diesel engines.
 The VT engine family consisted of the 4.5-liter MaxxForce 5 V6 and the 6.4-liter MaxxForce 7 V8 (replacing the VT365).
 The DT466 became the MaxxForceDT, with the DT and HT570 becoming the MaxxForce 9 and 10, respectively.
 For its Class 8 trucks, the company introduced "large-bore" engines for the first time, introducing the 10.5L MaxxForce 11 and the 12.4L MaxxForce 13.
 After the 2010 model year, Ford ended its engine supply agreement with International, continuing the PowerStroke range under its own designs.
 The MaxxForce 7 and DT engines were updated with twin turbochargers to improve emissions compliance.

-Following several years of difficulty reliably matching 2007 and 2010 emissions compliance, International chose to end diesel engine production following the 2015 model year, replacing the MaxxForce 7 and MaxxForceDT with the Cummins ISB6.7 and ISL9, respectively.
+Following several years of difficulty reliably matching 2007 and 2010 emissions compliance, International chose to end diesel engine production of their medium duty and 15L engines following the 2014 model year, replacing the MaxxForce 7 and MaxxForceDT with the Cummins ISB6.7 and ISL9, and ISX15, respectively.

-In 2017, International reentered the diesel engine production segment, launching the A26 12.4L inline-6.
-Largely serving as a company-produced successor to the MaxxForce 13, the A26 was developed from the MAN D26 engine.
+In 2015, International launched the N13 to replace the MaxxForce 13, bringing selective catalytic reduction (SCR) technology to replace the previous emission control strategies.

+In 2017, International launched the A26 12.4L inline-6.
+This was the next iteration of Navistar's 13L going to a single variable geometry turbo in place of the previous dual turbo setup and a smaller exhaust gas recirculation system.

 In 2022, Navistar introduced the International S13 engine.
 Unlike the A26, the S13 engine operates on low revolutions and higher torque equating to fewer fuel injections and less fuel consumption.
-This engine uses selective catalytic reduction (SCR) technology, something that has never been used in Navistar's older engines.